itsallcode/white-rabbit/README.md

 ## Recent changes

+* Text UI is now deprecated, please use the new Java FX UI.
 * Keep track of activities for time booking on multiple projects, See [project configuration](#project_config)
 * Supports reduced working hours / short-time work, see [configuration option `current_working_time_per_day`](#optional_config)

 ## <a name="features"></a>Features

-* Two user interfaces:
-  * Simple text user interface for running in a console window
-  * Java FX based user interface
 * Records begin, end and interruption of your working day
 * Data storage in human readable json files, one file per month
   * Backup data by creating a git repository for the data folder and commit every day